GorbulasDev/learnelectra/docs/electrapay_account.md

 ## Account Page

-In this page you will find a number of options to customize your ElectraPay experience.
-This guide will give you some more information to each box.
+On this page, you will find several options to customize your ElectraPay experience.
+This guide will give you some more information for each box.

 ### Personal Information
 * **Account Name** - The username you entered when creating your account